Monochrome Mobius: Rights and Wrongs Forgotten: Development and release

 In July 2019, Aquaplus COO and series producer Naoya Shimokawa confirmed that there were multiple video games in development for the Utawarerumono series for consoles, later reiterating this in January 2020.
 The game was officially revealed in November 2021 as Monochrome Moebius: Toki no Taika, slated for a 2022 release in Japan with platforms unannounced at the time.

 The opening sequence was animated by White Fox, the studio that produced the animated opening sequences and anime adaptations of Utawarerumono: Mask of Deception and Utawarerumono: Mask of Truth, and features the theme song "Toki no Taika" sung by Suara.
 Returning staff members from the main trilogy of visual novels in the series include producer and music director Shimokawa, and writer Munemitsu Suga.
 Tatsuki Amaduyu and Misato Mitsumi are credited for the original character designs.

 With the omission of the Utawarerumono series name from the game's title and its genre moving away from the grid-based tactical role-playing combat system found in the main visual novel trilogy, Aquaplus wanted the character designs to be distinguishable from past entries in the series to make the game feel like a brand new work, choosing Mi as its character designer for this reason.
 Taking care to ensure the new designs of returning characters from previous titles in their younger forms were not dramatically changed so as not to displease long-time fans, Amaduyu and Mitsumi, who both served as character designers for the visual novels were tasked with supervising Mi's artwork to maintain consistency with the original designs.

 Music was a key element for Shimokawa as a composer and Aquaplus, placing significant emphasis on the soundtrack and environmental sound design matching the in-game scenes.
 Over 100 tracks have been recorded for the game's soundtrack.
 Shimokawa also reported that as of April 2022, the game's development was 90% finished with it being complete in content, and work in progress on tweaking the game balance and debugging.

 The game was initially set to be released on September 8, 2022 in Japan for the PlayStation 4, PlayStation 5 and Windows, but was later delayed to October 20, 2022 for quality improvements, then to November 17, 2022 due to a COVID-19 infection among the development team.
 An English localization of the Windows version by Shiravune titled Monochrome Mobius: Rights and Wrongs Forgotten was released simultaneously with the Japanese release on Steam worldwide, with early purchasers receiving a digital artbook and a digital soundtrack containing 30 tracks as bonuses.
+NIS America released the PlayStation 4 and PlayStation 5 versions in North America on September 5, 2023, and in Europe and Oceania on September 8.

+In November 2024, a game described as a continuation of Monochrome Mobius: Rights and Wrongs Forgotten was announced at the Great Aquaplus Festival -30th Anniversary- event for a scheduled late 2025 release in Japan.
+The game is titled Utawarerumono: Shiro e no Michishirube in Japanese.